Market researchers collect and analyse data and information to help their clients make informed political, social and economic decisions

 It's recommended that you gain a range of experience before specialising, to enhance your career development and/or job mobility later in your career.

 The rapid growth of international business and developments in information technology has created worldwide opportunities in this field.
-With a good level of experience in your specialist area, you can progress to working as a research practitioner, either independently or in a partnership.
+With experience in your specialist area, you can progress to working as a research practitioner, either independently or in a partnership.

 How would you rate this page?